This guide will help you research your Australian convict ancestor

 Arriving in Australia

-HO 10 Criminal – Convict Transportation Registers in the UK National Archives, list convict ships and their convicts, in chronological order by ship’s date.
-The registers indexed in the Convict Transportation Registers Database.
+Compiled from British Home Office (HO) records, the HO 11 Criminal – Convict Transportation Registers from the UK National Archives list convict ships and their convicts, in chronological order by ship’s date.
+The registers are indexed in the Convict Transportation Registers Database.
 Convicts transported from Ireland are not included.
-The Registers are also digitised and indexed in Ancestry.com in eResources.
+The Registers are also digitised and indexed in Ancestry.com .

 New South Wales 1788 - 1842